-What Can You Expect During Your TMS Appointment in Columbus Circle NYC?
+What Can You Expect During Your TMS Appointment?

 During treatment, patients sit comfortably in a reclining chair, and a magnetic coil is gently placed against the left side of their scalp.
 Each treatment session ranges from 20 minutes to one hour.
 During sessions, patients can chat, watch television, or listen to music.
 Patients will hear a clicking noise, but they do not typically feel pain or discomfort.
 Patients are awake, and there is no use of anesthesia.
 TMS produces few to no side effects.
 Some patients may experience a mild headache and slight tenderness in the treatment area over the first few sessions, but this can easily be addressed with over-the-counter Advil or Tylenol.